 - they test the higher order cognitive skills (synthesis, critical evaluation)

-- are good to differentiate achievement and understanding
+- able to differentiate achievement and understanding

 - marking objectively, despite detailed assessment criteria is problematic

-This section consider ways that we can reap some of the benefits of the essay approach whilst attempting to diminish some of the down-sides:
+This section consider ways that we can reap some of the benefits of the essay approach whilst attempting to diminish some of the down-sides.

 - annotated bibliography